Working With Us

 What our staff say:

-Sam Toman, Literacy across the Curriculum & Teacher of English
+Sam Toman, Literacy across the Curriculum & Head of English

 “I have worked across three Trust schools over the last 11 years gaining cross-sector and specialism experience along the way.
 I originally trained as an English teacher at Ortu Gable Hall, then became a speech and language teacher at Ortu Corringham Primary and am now furthering my career at Ortu Hassenbrook developing and sharing resources across the Trust.
 The staff team is friendly, supportive and encouraging and it’s so rewarding to work with our amazing young people.
 I am so fortunate to have a flexible working contract that allows me to work four days a week whilst raising my young family.
 Being a small school is also such a positive – every teacher knows every students’ name and every young person is seen and heard.
 I love it here – the warm family atmosphere, I’m a Stanford-le-Hope girl and Hassenbrook is home from home – I never want to work anywhere else.”